mthom/mthom.github.io/_src/posts/2016-10-10-poor-man-s-dynamic-dispatch-with-types-in-shen.md

 properties of programs as first class values, which is especially useful when customizing the behavior of the language to a particular problem domain.
-The venerable Common Lisp Object System (CLOS) is reknown in PL circles for its flexibility and dynamism -- its first implementation was written entirely in the core Common Lisp language.
+The venerable Common Lisp Object System (CLOS) is renown in PL circles for its flexibility and dynamism -- its first implementation was written entirely in the core Common Lisp language.

 From the perspective of a language designer, the downside of extensive